PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-prestashop-billing/4-how-tos/6-multiple-billing-period/README.md

 /**
  * @param {string} cssSelector - CSS selector to select the elements to hide
- * @param {("block"|"none")} displayValue - Value to set in style.display, we only mention "block" and "none", but all valid value are allowed
+ * @param {("block"|"none")} displayValue - Value to set in style.display, we only mention "block" and "none", but all valid CSS values are allowed
  */
 function changeDisplayForAllElements(cssSelector, displayValue) {
   const elements = document.querySelectorAll(cssSelector)